 Research integrity underpins the value of research.
-Good research practice has a direct impact on the quality of research, its value to those who might use it and, therefore, the impact it may have.
+As stated in the foreword on page 5 of the Concordat, 'Excellence and integrity are inextricably linked'.
+Good research practice has a direct impact on the quality of research, and on its value to those who might use it and therefore the impact it may have.
 Demonstrable research excellence goes hand in hand with demonstrable excellence in research practice and processes.
 Together, these contribute to the reputation of both researchers and the University.
-Good research practice also contributes to public trust in research, and protects human and animal research participants, those otherwise affected by research processes and outcomes, and the environment.
-It also ensures that the best possible value is obtained from research funding.
+Good research practice also contributes to public trust in research, and protects research participants and those otherwise affected by research processes and outcomes; it also ensures that the best possible value is obtained from research funding.
+UWE Bristol places the highest possible emphasis on integrity and excellence in research practice.
+This is also a matter of compliance with key funder requirements, without which the University would be unable to receive research funds from funders who are signatories to the Concordat.